What You Need to Know About COVID-19 and Medicare

 What Do I Need to Know About a Coronavirus Vaccine?

 Receiving a COVID-19 vaccine may help protect you from contracting COVID-19.
-Experts believe that getting a COVID-19 vaccine may help keep you from getting seriously ill even if you contract the virus, which is good news for older adults and those who are immunocompromised.
-As information is continually changing, the CDC will keep the public updated as new evidence is available.
+Experts believe that getting a COVID-19 vaccine may keep you from getting seriously ill even if you contract the virus, which is good news for older adults and those who are immunocompromised.
+The CDC keeps the public updated as new types of COVID-19 vaccines and clinical data about their effectiveness becomes available.

 How to Avoid Fraudulent Coronavirus Messages

 Unfortunately, there are COVID-19-related scams that attempt to steal personal details.
 Scammers target older adults and those with severe long-term health conditions.
 They use telemarketing calls, text messages, social media messages, and door-to-door visits to obtain information and cause harm.
-These schemes can be offering anything from COVID-19 tests, money, and Medicare prescription cards, and may even pretend to be a COVID-19 contact tracer to get access to your details.
+These scammers may offer COVID-19 tests, money, or Medicare prescription cards, or even pretend to be a COVID-19 contact tracer to get access to your details.

 With the rise in these fraudulent messages, it’s critical to protect yourself.
 It’s important to know that you will never be asked for money to be more eligible to receive a vaccine and that Medicare will not call beneficiaries to offer COVID-19 related products, services, or benefit reviews.
 Always be skeptical of any unexpected calls or visitors providing anything about COVID-19 – and if you get a call like this, hang up.
 If you make an appointment for a COVID-19 test online, make sure that the location is a legitimate testing site.